bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Added callbackAutoGeoSuccess callback that fires after the geolocation API returns a successful result.
 * Added callbackFormVals callback that fires after the form values have been processed from the form.
 * Fixed issue where HTML5 Geolocation was skipped when using the fullMapStartBlank setting.
+* Fixed issue with taxonomy filtering and autoGeocode setting where HTML Geocoding API would run on every filter change.

 ### Version 2.7.4